 Combine Google Analytics reporting with Google Ads or Google Display Network Data

 This search engine giant gives you plenty to work with, so you may as well put it to good use.
 Take all of the insights and information you’re given and compile it into a report that shows all of your hard work across these channels and how they act differently.
 Segment them by audience behaviour and investigate the dimension of your ads.
-You can read more about how to do that here.
+You can read more about how to do that in this Google Analytics answer.

 Use bench marketing to see how you compare to your competition

 Like we said before, it’s important to compare how your business sits with your digital marketing (specifically, Google Ads) by utilising benchmarks.
 Reports like this give you an aggregated list of industry insights, of which we’ve outlined above.
 However, you can further enhance this by setting up meaningful targeting around the trends of your industry.
 Read more on that here.

 If you’re ready to kickstart your campaign on Google Ads, all it takes is the ability to analyse the insights behind your business and industry, and then put it to good use.
 The challenge is that doing so can be time-consuming and overwhelming.
 At Edge, we’re well-versed in taking these insights and translating them into tangible, ROI-driven PPC campaigns that generate conversions and revenue for our clients.